0chain/0chain/docs/unit-tests.md

 Do not have comments in finalised unit tests.
 When viewing unit test results we mainly look for test pass or failure, In some circumstances unit test coverage.
-Comments or log outputs just obscures the information.
+Comments or log outputs just obscure the information.

 By all means use comments or logs while developing code, but remove them in the final draft.